wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in this method, before the front event, which is `GETX`, is retried.
 If `GETX` (which is already in the MSHR) is retried on a block in state `SM`, it will do nothing.

+Method `handleGetXResp()` handles the response event from the lower level.
+For `IM` and `SM` states, the state will first transit to `M`, and the requestor is also added as the owner.
+If the requestor is also currently a sharer, then no data will be sent.
+Otherwise, data is sent either from the data array, if it exists, or from the MSHR.
+MSHR data is cleared after sending the response, since the ownership now transfers to the upper level, and there is no need to keep a copy of data locally.